amireh/happypack/README.md

 ### `threadPool: HappyThreadPool`

-A custom thread-pool to use for retrieving worker threads.
+A pre-defined thread-pool to use for retrieving worker threads.
 Normally, this is managed internally by each `HappyPlugin` instance, but you may override this behavior for better results.

-See [the section on thread pools](#shared-thread-pools) below for more information about this.
+[The section on thread pools](#shared-thread-pools) explains how and when to use this.

 Defaults to: `null`